DOI-ONRR/doi-extractives-data/research/14_sprint-inquisitive-impala/research_results.md

 ## Participants wanted to be able to compare the figures they were seeing with relatable anchor points so they could understand the numbers in context (eg, comparing local figures to a national average or to total national figures, etc.).
-- When exploring “Revenue details by phase,” a participant mentioned, “ah, these bars are helpful, since I can compare visually… it helps me see our overall share of the energy production.”
+- When exploring “[Revenue details by phase](https://revenuedata.doi.gov/explore/#federal-revenue)” on the "Explore Data" page, a participant mentioned, “ah, these bars are helpful, since I can compare visually… it helps me see our overall share of the energy production.”

 # Open questions and next steps